Three reasons why Bitcoin isn’t dead yet

 At the time of writing this post, the Bitcoin is under the $6k mark, as per coinmarketcap.
 However, it is expected to reach $10k mark again in near future.

-That being said, the three probable reasons why Bitcoin ain’t dead are
+That being said, the three reasons why Bitcoin isn't dead yet

-- Investors are negative about the future of Bitcoin, yet haven’t really withdrew their investment
+- Investors are negative about the future of Bitcoin, yet haven’t really withdrawn their investment

 - Japanese cryptocurrency market has been growing positevely, lately.